 Grease Blockage Leads to Manhole Overflow

-On February 10, 2020, The City of Valdosta Utilities Department staff responded to a call concerning a manhole discharge at the 2400 block of Patterson Street.
+On Saturday, April 24, 2021, The City of Valdosta Utilities Department staff responded to a call concerning a manhole discharge at the 1400 block of Williams Street.

-The cause of the spill was determined to be a grease blockage resulting in approximately 200 gallons of sewage to enter a storm drain that discharges into Two Mile Branch.
+The cause of the spill was determined to be a grease blockage resulting in approximately 150 gallons of sewage entering a storm drain that discharges into One Mile Branch.
 The blockage was caused by a buildup of fats, oils, and grease that accumulated inside the sewer line.

 City staff were able to capture and recover a large portion of the discharge before it entered state waters.
 The blockage was cleared and the site and its discharge point were cleaned and disinfected.

-Although the level of potential contamination to the area is minimal, the public is advised to avoid contact with the water adjacent to 2400 block of North Patterson Street for the next seven days.
+Although the level of potential contamination to the area is minimal, the public is advised to avoid contact with the water adjacent to 1400 block of Williams Street for the next seven days.

 All appropriate regulatory and public health agencies have been notified, and warning signs have been posted at that location.

-Fats, oils and grease do not mix well with water and easily adhere to the walls of underground pipes when washed down the drain as liquids.
-As they cool, these substances solidify and adhere to the pipes interior.
-If allowed, over time the grease builds up and cause blockages which in turn cause overflows and breaks in the pipes.
+Fats, oils, and grease do not mix well with water and easily adhere to the walls of underground pipes when washed down the drain as liquids.
+As they cool, these substances solidify and adhere to the pipe's interior.
+If allowed, over time the grease builds up and causes blockages which in turn causes overflows and breaks in the pipes.